tpgmartin/tpgmartin.github.io/_posts/2017-10-07-pandas-for-fun-and-profit.md

 The remainder of this post will look at each of these in turn.

+For the purpose of illustration, we will be using a the ["Daily Show Guests" dataset](https://github.com/fivethirtyeight/data/tree/33b01e4a37911fff33f1e8afa9bc01a8d3698d8b/daily-show-guests) from the FiveThirtyEigth repo.
 We can create a DataFrame by reading in the CSV file,

 {% highlight python %}
 import pandas as pd